wp-plugins/player/readme.txt

 * Possibility to change the position of the control buttons using drag and drop feature.
 * Possibility to choose the animation type for the load of the Flash player.
 * An option of setting the format priority for the videos
-* Possibility to add thumbnails for YouTube videos
 * Option of changing control bar position (up/down)

 Upgrade to [WordPress Player Pro](http://web-dorado.com/products/wordpress-player.html) to add features: